RamanPndy/PracticePrograms/concepts/machinelearning/linear regression.md

 When λ=0, the alphas have their least square estimate values.
 The actual estimates heavily depend on the training data and hence variance is high.
 As we increase λ, alphas start decreasing and model becomes simpler.
 In the limiting case of λ approaching infinity, all betas reduce to zero and model predicts a constant and has no variance.

 When λ=0, alphas have their least-square estimate values and hence have the least bias.
 As λ increases, alphas start reducing towards zero, the model fits less accurately to training data and hence bias increases.
 In the limiting case of λ approaching infinity, the model predicts a constant and hence bias is maximum.

+Higher the lambda, more the regularization and smaller the constraint region i.e. lower the value of c.